Following system colour scheme Selected dark colour scheme Selected light colour scheme

 If no variable matches that name in the invocation scope, a NameError is raised in an identical manner as would be with the established expanded syntax.

-This proposal only pertains to function invocations; function defintions are unaffected by the syntax change.
+This proposal only pertains to function invocations; function definitions are unaffected by the syntax change.
 All existing valid syntax is unchanged.

 Backwards Compatibility

-Only new syntax is added which was previously syntactically erroreous.
+Only new syntax is added which was previously syntactically erroneous.
 No existing valid syntax is modified.
 As such, the changes proposed are fully backwards compatible.

 Security Implications